tilebox/tilebox-go/examples/README.md

 ## Workflows examples

 - [Hello world](helloworld): How to submit a task and run it.
-- [Sample workflow](sampleworkflow): A example of how to submit a task and run a workflow using protobuf messages and with OpenTelemetry setup.
+- [Sample workflow](sampleworkflow): How to submit a task and run a workflow using protobuf messages and with OpenTelemetry setup.

 ## Datasets examples

-- [Load data](load): How to load data from a collection.
+- [Load data](load): How to load datapoints from a collection.
 - [Ingest and delete data](ingest): How to create a collection, ingest datapoints, and then delete them.